Make an DIY werewolf costume with this easy sewing tutorial. Create a few werewolf accessories and pair them with clothing your child already wears.

 The best part of this werewolf costume is that you don’t have to sew any clothing.
 You can use clothing that your child already wears and then add some werewolf costume accessories.

 My son loves being something scary for Halloween.
-He’s been a vampire (no picture) and a Charles Dicken’s ghost in years past.
+He’s been a vampire, a pirate, and a Charles Dickens ghost in years past.
 We didn’t add face makeup for these pictures, but we will add the makeup for Halloween parties and Halloween night.

 My favorite part of the werewolf costume is the furry hands.
 I just sewed the fur onto the gloves and cut off the fingers.
 It keeps his hands warm and makes his hands look furry!